2 FAM 800

 2 FAM 816.1-2(A) Conditions Under Which Official Business Aircraft Can Be Purchased

-INL/A acquires aircraft for official business only under the following circumstances:
+The Department may only acquire aircraft for official business under the following circumstances:

 (1) Aircraft are the optimum means of supporting the Department's official business;